ljodea/dgrtwo.github.com/_posts/2017-4-26-exploratory_data_analysis_of_board_documents_at_the_green_climate_fund.md

 Recently, I harvested over 500,000 lines of text from 500+ Green Climate Fund board documents.
 Because of this, I've  built a data-only R package called `gcfboardr`, so that anyone can make use of the corpus I've created without going through the harvesting process.

 To build the data, I used documents produced for board meetings, available [here on the GCF website](http://http://www.greenclimate.fund/boardroom/board-meetings/documents).
 I've read some of these documents before, and it occured me that the Fund will produce more text than anyone can read in a lifetime.
-So I've used my natural curiosity about the Fund as a motivating project with which to practice the tidytext approach to text mining and gain deeper insight into the Fund.
+So I've used my natural curiosity about the Fund as a motivating project with which to practice the tidytext approach to text analysis in R and gain deeper insight into the Fund.

 In this post, I'm going to show what can be done with gcfboardr.